srl-labs/containerlab/docs/manual/kinds/keysight_ixia-c-one.md

 ## SDK
 Client SDK for configuring ixia-c is available in various languages, most prevalent being [gosnappi][gosnappi] and [snappi][snappi].

-The example below demonstrates how [gosnappi][gosnappi] - Go-based SDK client - can be used to configure/run a traffic test along with evaluating results.
+The example below demonstrates how [gosnappi][gosnappi] - A Go-based SDK client - can be used to configure/run a traffic test and evaluate results.

 IPv4 Forwarding test is setup in the following way: